"The Flagship Film Podcast"

 Best of the year roundtable with Michael Phillips (Chicago Tribune) and Tasha Robinson (The Verge, The Next Picture Show).

-The force is strong with "Last Jedi" director Rian Johnson, who brings old-school style and flashes of humor to Star Wars Episode VIII.
+The force is strong with "Last Jedi" director Rian Johnson, who brings old-school style and humor to Star Wars Episode VIII.

 Bad movies, a movie about a bad movie, and a great new movie from someone who probably loves bad movies (thank you, Guillermo del Toro).